 - The APPIPC (Association provinciale de professeurs d’immersion et du programme francophone) is an organization of Francophone and French Immersion educators in BC.

-- FrEd Matters Symposiums promote a growth mindset and address critical topics in French education today.
+- FrEd Matters Symposiums are one-day collaborative events that promote a growth mindset and address critical topics in French education today.

 - Make a Future is the official job board for BC public schools and BC First Nations schools.